 Can I be tested for coronavirus?

-If the test is negative, everyone in the household will be able to stop isolating.
-Until then, however, you must stay at home.
+If the test is negative, everyone will be able to stop isolating.
+Until then, however, you must all stay at home.

-If the test is positive, you must isolate yourself for 7 days and everyone in your household must isolate for 14 days.
-If you still have a fever after 7 days, you should isolate for 48 hours after the time the fever goes down.
+If the test is positive, you must isolate yourself for 10 days and everyone in your household and extended household (if you have one) must isolate for 14 days.
+If you still have a fever after 10 days, you should isolate for 48 hours after the time the fever goes down.

 You will also be put in touch with the local contact tracing team so that other close contacts can be identified.
 These close contacts, as well as everyone in your household, will be asked to self-isolate for 14 days.
 The test and trace process is confidential, and your close contacts will not be told that it was you that they were in contact with.

 It’s important that everyone remains in self-isolation for the full length of time they’re asked to.

 What if I've been in close contact with someone with symptoms?

 If the local contact tracing team gets in touch with you because you have been in close contact with someone with coronavirus, you’ll need to self-isolate for 14 days.
 This is because if you have the virus, it may take up to 14 days for it to develop into an illness.

 A close contact is someone you’ve had direct contact with at a distance of less than one metre, or have had contact with for longer than 15 minute within 2 metres.

 If you have been identified by NHS contact tracers as having been in close contact with a person with coronavirus, you will not be told who it is you have been in contact with.